xscorp/my_personal_project/README.md

 ![](/media/access_logs_for_administrator.png)

+## A word about security
+This project has been designed by keeping security in mind.
+All user input is sanatized using PHP functions so the application is not vulnerable to many cyber attacks.
+The application has been tested multiple times.

 # Summary:
 I have tried to implement all the features demanded by Navigus.
 Kindly Note that folling are the administrator credentials which can be used for viewing online users and access logs: